ParisJohnson2/personal-portfoli/README.md

-# personal-portfoli
+# personal-portfolio
-The following will be a Personal portolio regarding myself.
-Paris Johnson with links involving previous work.
+This is a Personal portolio regarding myself.
+Paris Johnson, with links involving previous work.